 Most people from neighboring states just drive to Vegas.
-The trip from Anaheim or Los Angeles is about 4 hours with good traffic.
+The trip from Anaheim to Los Angeles is about 4 hours with good traffic.
 If you are unlucky and end up driving during peak hours on major holidays, you may get stuck in traffic for up to 9 hours.

 Tip: most people drive along the main thoroughfare called Las Vegas Boulevard (or the Strip) to get from place to place.
-It is fun to do so once to take in the views, but avoid it whenever possible.
+It is fun to do so once to take in the views but avoid it whenever possible.
 There are a lot of back streets you can take.
 Ignore your GPS insistence on driving along the Strip and venture out to parallel streets.

-I found out that after the novelty of riding the monorail wares off you will end up waiting for the trams and walking long distances from stations to destinations.
-For a little extra money you can get a taxi and avoid the lines.
+I found out that after the novelty of riding the monorail wears off, you will end up waiting for the trams and walking long distances from stations to destinations.
+You can get a taxi and avoid the lines for a little extra money.

 Free shuttles are provided by some resorts.
 The purple bus starts from the Hard Rock Café resort and stops at several strip hotels.